its-aayan555/TNSIF-CoreJava-CodeBase/XEYRON BANK TNSIF COREJAVA PROJECT/README.md

    ```

 4. Table Creation<br />
-    Once you run the main Java file (ConsoleApp.java), it will automatically be created.
+    Once you run the main Java file **ConsoleApp.java**, tables will be automatically created.

 ---